jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) a person associated with the miner; or
-    (ii) a person who holds the asset for the miner; or (iii) a person who holds the asset for a person associated with the miner; and (b) section EJ 16(2) (Disposal of petroleum mining asset to associate) prevents the miner from taking the full amount of a deduction allocated under section EJ 12 or EJ 12B (which relate to petroleum development expenditure) to the income year in which the miner disposes of the asset.
+    (ii) a person who holds the asset for the miner; or (iii) a person who holds the asset for a person associated with the miner; and (b) section EJ 16(2) (Disposal of petroleum mining asset to associate) prevents the miner from taking the full amount of a deduction allocated under section EJ 15 (Disposal of petroleum mining asset) to the income year in which the miner disposes of the asset.
 No deduction
-(2) The miner is denied a deduction for—
-  (a) the amount that section EJ 16(2) prevents the miner from taking; and (b) the amount of the deduction allocated under section EJ 12 or EJ 12B to the income years after the income year in which the miner disposes of the asset.
+(2) The miner is denied a deduction for the amount that section EJ 16(2) prevents from being allocated to the income year in which the miner disposes of the asset.
 Link with subpart DA
 (3) This section overrides the general permission.